gc3pie/gc3pie/gc3pie/examples/warholize/warholize.rst

 terminate.
 In our case we want to copy the gray scale version of the image to the `warhol_dir`, so that it will be easily reachable by the other applications::

-    # An useful function to copy files
-    from gc3libs.utils import copyfile

         def terminated(self):
             """Move grayscale image to the main output dir"""